Safen2614/apcsa-freedom-project/blog/entry03.md

 ```
 the `void Update()` and the `void Start()` are already added when I started coding.
 I think its pretty easy to understand the code it just reads when the player hits the w key and lets go.

+### Skills
+the skills I gained is embracing failure because I had a lot of errors trying to fix the animation just stopping but all my solutions failed.
+I also had the Growth mindset because I needed to have patience and persevere.

+#### EPD

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)